TomWhitwell/MTM_Newsite_2022/_devices/turing.md

 <li>Software Turing Machines inside the <a href=http://ornament-and-cri.me/>Ornament & Crime</a> module, <a href=https://mqtthiqs.github.io/parasites/frames.html>Frames Parasites firmware</a>, <a href=https://www.native-instruments.com/en/reaktor-community/reaktor-user-library/entry/show/10173/>Reactor Blocks</a>, <a href=https://github.com/stellare-modular/vcv-rack/releases>VCV Rack Modules</a> and even <a href=https://mutable-instruments.net/modules/marbles/>Mutable Instruments' Marbles</a>.
 </ul>
 "
-- "The Turing Machine is definitely <i>not</i> a real Turing Machine <a href=https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/turing-machine/one.html>the way Alan Turing explained it</a>.
-The name is vaguely relevant because the module uses a loop of data being changed, but the similarity ends there."
+- "The Turing Machine is <i>not</i> a real Turing Machine <a href=https://www.cl.cam.ac.uk/projects/raspberrypi/tutorials/turing-machine/one.html>the way Alan Turing explained it</a>.
+The name is vaguely relevant because the module uses a loop of data being changed, but the similarity ends there.
+It's certainly not a 'probabilistic random sequence generator based on the research of Alan Turing' ;-)."
 - "The <a href=../collateral/TuringRev1Docs.pdf>original Mk1 documentation</a> contains more detail about how the Turing Machine works, including a block diagram."
 - "The Turing Machine is a fairly straightforward through-hole DIY build, but it's fairly dense and takes a while to complete, so probably shouldn't be a first DIY project (I always recommend Mikrophonie or Mini Drive as first builds).
 Build documents are <a href=https://www.thonk.co.uk/shop/turingmkii/?utm_source=MTM&utm_campaign=TuringMain>available from Thonk</a>.
 If you get stuck, the <a href=https://github.com/TomWhitwell/TuringMachine/issues?utf8=%E2%9C%93&q=is%3Aissue>Github Issue List</a> is probably the best place to start - remember to check closed issues as well as open ones. "